 Is Zero Waste Possible?

 The City and County of San Francisco believes achieving zero waste is possible.
 In San Francisco, over half of what still goes in the landfill bins can be recycled in the blue bin or composted in the green bin.
-When all material is sent to the correct bins, San Francisco’s diversion rate can increase from 80 percent to 90 percent.
-SF Environment will continue to promote best practices, including waste prevention, recycling and composting.
+SF Environment will continue to promote best practices, including reducing, reusing, recycling and composting.

-To achieve 100 percent zero waste, SF Environment will continue to advocate for state legislation and partner with producers to develop a producer responsibility system, where producers design better products and take responsibility for the entire life-cycle of a product, including take-back and recycling.
+To strive for zero waste, SF Environment will continue to advocate for state legislation and partner with producers to develop a producer responsibility system, where producers design better products and take responsibility for the entire life-cycle of a product, including take-back and recycling.